TheBigEye/Cthulhucraft/README.md

 - Villages added with Villagers and iron golems, in addition to rusty Golems as Mini-bosses, the celestial dungeon was also added

+# To clarify...
-Cthulhucraft is largely based on Minicraft plus and also the first version of Minicraft, in addition to containing various things from Aircraft (in short a Frankenstein)
+- Cthulhucraft is largely based on Minicraft plus and also the first version of Minicraft, in addition to containing various things from Aircraft (in short a Frankenstein)
+- The mod has compatibility with Minicraft plus 2.0.6 (you can load worlds of that version in the mod, but not load worlds from Cthulhucraft to Minicraft).
+- The mod is in Beta phase, it is continuously updated to clean most of the bugs, do maintenance, and add features